puppetlabs/puppet-instruqt-tracks/pe-deploy-and-discover-lab-2-2/02-wrapup-and-feedback/assignment.md

 ---
 In this lab, you learned how to configure the primary Puppet server to provide the packages needed to install agents on different operating systems, making agent deployment faster and easier across your infrastructure.

+Want to try it out in your own environment?
+Visit the companion [Job Aid](https://app.gitbook.com/o/-M5OLvu-sOI6o3hvr-2o/s/-MZK9qsch77R0U_nrvt8/pe101/configure-additional-agent-package-platforms).

 Want to learn more about Puppet?
 Check out these resources:
 - [Puppet Compass](https://learn.puppet.com/)
 - [Puppet Community Slack](https://slack.puppet.com/)

-To access the commands used throughout this lab, visit the companion [Lab Aid](https://app.gitbook.com/o/-M5OLvu-sOI6o3hvr-2o/s/-MZK9qsch77R0U_nrvt8/pe101/configure-additional-agent-package-platforms).

 Have ideas for improvement?
 Submit a pull request on [Github](https://github.com/puppetlabs/puppet-instruqt-tracks/tree/main/pe-deploy-and-discover-lab-2-2) or reach out to us directly at <a href="mailto:education@puppet.com">education@puppet.com</a>.